MoniMurray/shopping-list/README.md

 You should see that the dropped down list has been populated from the Django migrations.

-Create Procfile in Gitpod
+### Create Procfile in Gitpod

-Heroku needs a Profile so it knows how to run a project.
+Heroku needs a Procfile so it knows how to run a project.

 In the newly created Procfile, add the line 'web: gunicorn PROJECTNAME.wsgi'.
  - 'web:' tells Heroku that this is a process that should accept http traffic;